-Patients with family history of colorectal cancer may be at risk for aggressive form of the diseaseDecember 12th, 2012 in Cancer /
+Patients with family history of colorectal cancer may be at risk for aggressive form of the diseaseDecember 12, 2012 in Medicine & Health / Cancer

 BOSTON—When people with a family history of colorectal cancer develop the disease, their tumors often carry a molecular sign that the cancer could be life-threatening and may require aggressive treatment, Dana-Farber Cancer Institute scientists report in a new study.